Gujarats/nearest/README.md

     * redis.go

 <b>This is really important</b>
 After all database connections are set.
-Now it is time to seed a dummy data to mongodb. go to `cmd/dummy` and build it using `go build` and then run the program using `./dummy` command.
+The database should be seeded using dummy datas to mongodb. go to `cmd/dummy` and build it using `go build` and then run the program using `./dummy` command.
-This will generate a dummy location in Bandung :
+This will generate a marked location in Bandung and dummy drivers in every each marked location and also with the indexes field.
+The base location is :
 	* latitude = -6.8647721
 	* longitude = 107.553501

-### Note Generating location database.
-the base location

-## Code Structure
+## Structure Folder
+* `model `: this is where I store database transaction like read update delete etc.<br><br>

-<b> Model </b>
+### Model structure
-    - interface : define the interface of the struct.
+    * interface : define the interface of the struct.
-    - mock : define the mock struct for unit test purposes.
+    * mock : define the mock struct for unit test purposes.
+    * file.go : all logic query the "file" named accordingly with the root folder.

 And there is `global` package for define the global response on API

-<b> Util </b>
-This package is used to declare the global function that used for all packages.

-<b> Database</b>
-This package is to define all the database connection.

-<b> Controller </b>
+* `cmd `: another main program to create dummy data.<br><br>
-this package is used for declare the business logic and the hanlder for handling the incoming request.
+* `controller `: this is where business logic or handler to handle the incoming request.<br><br>
+### Controller structure
+Inside this folder there will be multiple folders and each folder will responsible for the hanlder and bussiness logic in this application.

+* `database `: all database connection define here.<br><br>
+* `util `: all the function that will be used in all others package.<br><br>

-<b>Flow code </b>
+## Flow code
-In app.go : call all the connection database (database) -> pass it to model (model) -> call hanlder for hanlde the incoming request (controller)
+In app.go : call all the connection databases-> pass them to models -> call hanlder for hanlde the incoming request.
 Basically liket this : main->database-> model -> handler->controller